Global Sensitivity Analysis for Engineering Design Based on Individual Conditional Expectations: Conclusion and future works

 We applied PDP and ICE to a 5-variable Friedman function, a 5-variable wind-turbine fatigue problem, and a 9-variable airfoil dataset to demonstrate the insights enabled by these methods and the new sensitivity metrics.
 PDP and ICE reveal information not easily obtained from SHAP, and each method contributes a distinct perspective.
 The proposed metrics further provide quantitative interaction-aware sensitivity measures that strengthen knowledge discovery in engineering design analysis.

+Despite these contributions, several limitations warrant discussion, and addressing them forms a central topic for future research.
+First, all proposed metrics ($\mu_{I_{\mathrm{ice}}}$, $\sigma_{I_{\mathrm{ice}}}$, and $\sigma_{\rho}$) inherit the limitations of ICE and are not suitable for correlated input variables.
+Second, while $\sigma_{I_{\mathrm{ice}}}$ summarizes the magnitude of interaction effects, it cannot identify which specific variables are responsible for strong interactions; thus, it should be complemented with interaction Sobol' indices when detailed decomposition is needed.
+Third, the framework focuses on global sensitivity in terms of average input--output influence and is not directly applicable to reliability-based sensitivity analysis that emphasizes extreme events.

-Future work may explore integrating PDP and ICE insights into optimization frameworks, using the proposed sensitivity metrics to guide design decisions by prioritizing influential variables.
+Future work may also explore integrating PDP and ICE insights into optimization frameworks, using the proposed sensitivity metrics to guide design decisions by prioritizing influential variables.
 Advanced visualization techniques that dynamically reveal interactions captured by ICE curves and PDPs would further improve interpretability, especially in complex, nonlinear systems.
-The standard-deviation–based metrics could also support confidence-interval visualization for PDP, though a full uncertainty-quantification pipeline is needed to incorporate additional sources of uncertainty, including surrogate-model approximation errors.
-Developing such a pipeline would provide a more complete view of uncertainty in high-fidelity engineering simulations.
-Finally, automating insight extraction from PDP, ICE, and the proposed metrics could reduce reliance on expert judgment and improve usability in real-world engineering workflows.
+Incorporating uncertainty into the proposed metrics, especially uncertainty arising from surrogate-model approximation errors, necessitates a complete uncertainty-quantification pipeline.
+For probabilistic surrogate models, such as Gaussian process regression, predictive uncertainty information could be explicitly incorporated to quantify confidence in the extracted sensitivity measures.
+Developing such an integrated framework would provide a more comprehensive characterization of uncertainty in high-fidelity engineering simulations.
+Finally, automating insight extraction from PDPs, ICE curves, and the proposed metrics could reduce reliance on expert judgment and improve usability in real-world engineering workflows.